ESL Questions About Agreeing And Disagreeing

 5. Do you agree or disagree with the idea that students should wear school uniforms?
 Explain your viewpoint.

-See also ESL Questions About Buildings
+See also ESL Questions About Confidence

 Intermediate ESL Writing Questions about Agreeing and Disagreeing